WiTimo/ProjectAlpha/deployment/README.md

 }
 ```

-When multiple resolutions are enabled the realtime loop buffers until every
-slower stream has produced at least one bar, matching the training pipeline's
-requirement that multi-resolution columns be fully populated before inference.
+The realtime loop **requires** all three resolutions.
+It buffers until every slower stream has produced at least one bar, matching the training pipeline's requirement that multi-resolution columns be fully populated before inference.
+After a configurable idle gap (`--session-gap-secs`) the cache resets, forcing a fresh warmup so that stale slow-resolution data is never forwarded into a new session.
+If any resolution is missing, inference will not run.

 ## 2. Realtime Inference